CiscoCloud/clus-my-hero-app/README-workshop.md

 #### How:

-Open a Linux shell/terminal and run "git clone https://github.com/CiscoCloud/clus-my-hero-app", this will download the application from the git repository to clus-my-hero-app directory.
+Open a web browser and paste "https://github.com/CiscoCloud/clus-my-hero-app/archive/master.zip", this will download the "clus-my-hero-app-master.zip" file.
+Extract the archive file, this will create "clus-my-hero-app-master" directory which will have all required files for my-hero-app.

 ### 2.3.2 Environment setup

-Environment setup is the first step to interact with Mantl API, this will setup Mantl endpoints and credentials to sign in to the Mantl UI.
+Environment setup is the first step to interact with Mantl API, this will setup Mantl endpoints and credentials to sign in to the Mantl APIs.

 #### How:
-From the same terminal/shell move to "clus-my-hero-app" directory and run "source myhero_setup" to enter and record the deployment name, address, application domain, username, and password for your Mantl instance as non-persistent Environment Variables.
-This means you will need to run this command everytime you open an new terminal session.
+Open a terminal/shell and move to "clus-my-hero-app-master" directory and run "source myhero_setup" to enter and record the deployment name, address, application domain, username, and password for your Mantl instance as non-persistent environment Variables.

 #### Note:
-Please do not close this terminal/shell.
+Please do not close this terminal/shell otherwise you will need to run this command again.

 ### 2.3.3 Deploy my-hero-app on Mantl